jongoodnow/gitime/docs/settings.rst

 --list, -l
 **********

-Display what the `--rate` and `--round` settings are currently set to.
+Display what the :code:`--rate` and :code:`--round` settings are currently set to.

 --help, -h
 **********